janosh/svelte-multiselect/readme.md

 1. `#snippet option({ option, idx })`: Customize rendering of dropdown options.
 Receives as props an `option` and the zero-indexed position (`idx`) it has in the dropdown.
 1. `#snippet selectedItem({ option, idx })`: Customize rendering of selected items.
 Receives as props an `option` and the zero-indexed position (`idx`) it has in the list of selected items.
-1. `#snippet children({ option, idx })`: Convenience snippet that applies to both dropdown options AND selected items.
+1. `#snippet children({ option, idx, type })`: Convenience snippet that applies to both dropdown options AND selected items.
 Use this when you want the same custom rendering for both.
-Takes precedence if `option` or `selectedItem` are not provided.
+Takes precedence if `option` or `selectedItem` are not provided. `type` is `'selected'` when rendering a selected pill and `'option'` when rendering a dropdown item, allowing conditional styling/content by context.
 1. `#snippet spinner()`: Custom spinner component to display when in `loading` state.
 Receives no props.
 1. `#snippet disabledIcon()`: Custom icon to display inside the input when in `disabled` state.
 Receives no props.
 Use an empty `{#snippet disabledIcon()}{/snippet}` to remove the default disabled icon.
 1. `#snippet expandIcon({ open })`: Allows setting a custom icon to indicate to users that the Multiselect text input field is expandable into a dropdown list. `open` is `true` if the dropdown is visible and `false` if hidden.